jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-05-21.md

 * Status of CI submissions
 * Can we have original artwork for website

-Robin Reports:
+Robin Reports: Will submit onto groups.drupal.org

-Notes:
+Notes: Robin will send the artwork to Riaan

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 Drupal User Group Meet-ups